-Companion Planting - Why your Garden needs it!
+Companion Planting - The What and Why for your Garden Benefits!

 Plants are quite similar in certain aspects to us humans when it comes to them thriving and growing.
 Yes, water is one important part of both sides but other than that, just like we need social interaction or friends for a healthy growing environment so do plants.
 We have bullies in plant kingdom as well.
 Like humans, there is competition in plants for space, water and nutrients.
 Some plants that grow rapidly take over their neighbor plants’ nutrition, water and even ground space by spreading and making that plant weak.
 Some plants even produce toxins to slow the plant growth or kill other plants.
 But not all the plants act as bad guys some are like good neighbors helping others in their time of need and even saving them from bad guys (read bugs, pests, plants that overpower other plants’ area).